Essential Solutions 5-MIN. READ

 ESSER

 Districts have the flexibility to spend their ESSER funding in a multitude of ways.
-ESSER funds can be used on assessment programs, instructional materials, software, hardware, professional development, connectivity, teacher pay, and summer-learning activities.
+ESSER funds can be used on assessment programs, instructional materials, software, hardware, professional learning, connectivity, teacher pay, and summer-learning activities.

 ARP ESSER